SarathSantoshDamaraju/lazyGit/README.md

 ----
 ## To Contribute

-I have added commands that I use frequently and will update update occassionally, feel free to add any otehr commands and raise a PR.
+I have added commands that I use frequently and scope for new commands (Bash Aliases) is less.
+But if you are interested you can raise a PR or please follow [this branch] (https://github.com/SarathSantoshDamaraju/lazyGit/tree/npm)

 ----

 ## Tasks
 - [x]  ~~Add Bash file with basic commands~~
-- [ ] Add Install via pip
+- [ ] Add Install via npm [WIP](https://github.com/SarathSantoshDamaraju/lazyGit/tree/npm)
-- [ ] Add Install via npm
+- [ ] ~~Add Install via pip~~ (If interested, work and raise a PR)

 ---
 #### Fell free to suggest and report, Raise a PR with [report] or [suggest] labels